mikehov/Dating-app/README.md

 ![Add user page](https://raw.githubusercontent.com/wiki/mikehov/Dating-app/images/page-add.png "Add page")

 **Notification**:
-If you and the other person both liked eachother, you will get a direct notification that you have a match.
+If you and the other person both liked eachother, you will get a direct notification that you have a match the next time you have swiped that person.

 ![Match page](https://raw.githubusercontent.com/wiki/mikehov/Dating-app/images/page-match.png "Match page")